 Inheritance and Probate Estate Administration in Israel is highly complex.
 The property of a deceased individual is called his or her Estate.
 The Succession Law governs a person’s estate in Israel after their passing.
 A person’s estate includes their property at the time of death, as well as any rights, actions and obligations.
 The estate and the heirs to the estate may not absolve themselves of any actions performed by the deceased before his or her death.
 For instance, if a woman sold her car to another person before her death, the estate is entitled to the agreed upon compensation, but may not withdraw from the sale.

-The estate of a deceased individual in Israel is meted out according to a person’s will (if a will exists), after a probate order has been issued, or according to the specific stipulations of Israeli Succession Law if there is no will or it is being disputed.
+The estate of a deceased individual in Israel is meted out according to a person’s will (if an Israeli will exists), after a probate order has been issued, or according to the specific stipulations of Israeli Succession Law if there is no will or if the will is being disputed.
 In many Inheritance and Probate Estate Administration in Israel cases, the estate is distributed to the heirs, and in some Inheritance and Probate Estate Administration in Israel cases an estate manager is required.
 This procedure is common where there are debts attached to the estate or where objections to the probate or inheritance order have been submitted.

 Issues regarding inheritance and estate distribution are complex, important and delicate.
 Distribution of an estate in Israel after a probate order, especially when it is substantial or when it is disputed or accompanied by debts, will profoundly impact heirs, both financially and emotionally.
 That is why it is recommended to contact an Israeli law firm specializing in Inheritance and Probate Estate Administration in Israel matters and estate management.
 A skilled lawyer will help minimize the difficult processes related to the management and distribution of the estate, in a fair, neutral and responsible way.
 Seeking professional legal advice is doubly important when an estate manager is required.